 We couldn’t provide our vital services without the generosity of people like you.
 Please help us continue our work improving animal health and welfare in Ukraine by making a donation today.Donate now

 Stray animal welfare

-We are currently funding a spay/neuter clinic in Kharkov, which offers free surgery to low-income dog owners and carers of community dogs.
-By reducing the source of unwanted puppies and pregnant bitches that are all too often abandoned and left to become strays, this project will help both the animals and citizens of Kharkov.
+We are also funding spay/neuter clinics in Kharkiv and Kupyansk, which offer free surgery to low-income pet owners, community and foster animals.
+By reducing the source of unwanted puppies that are all too often abandoned and left to become strays, these projects are helping the animals and citizens of these two cities.